Turbo Takeaways

 Is Severance Taxed Differently Than Income?

-So, how is severance pay taxed at the state level?
-Severance pay is taxable and is subject to federal and state taxes.
-Employers must withhold state taxes from the severance pay, like your regular wages, and you must report it as income on your tax return.
+Severance pay is subject to federal and state taxes.
+Employers must withhold state taxes from severance pay just like regular wages, and you must report it as income on your tax return.

 Your state income withholding tax will vary depending on the state you reside in, your filing status, and your tax bracket.
-For example, some states like Alaska, Nevada, and Washington don’t have state income tax, while California and New York have a state withholding tax.
+For example, some states like Alaska, Nevada, and Florida don’t have state income tax, while California and New York do collect income tax at the state level.

 Factors Impacting the Taxation of Severance Pay